 Tribute to Vegas shooting victims before Redskins-Chiefs

-KANSAS CITY, Mo.
-(AP) — Flags were lowered to half-staff and a moment of silence is planned to honor the victims of the Las Vegas shooting before Monday night's game between the Chiefs and Redskins.
+KANSAS CITY, Missouri (AP) — The Redskins and Chiefs stood for a moment of silence before the national anthem, and flags flew at half-staff over Arrowhead Stadium, to honor victims of the Las Vegas shooting before Monday night’s NFL game between Washington and Kansas City.

-The deadliest shooting in modern U.S. history Sunday night left at least 58 concertgoers dead and more than 500 injured.
-It also caused ESPN, which broadcasts Monday night games, to reverse course and show the national anthem before the game.
+The deadliest shooting in modern U.S. history Sunday night left at least 59 concertgoers dead and more than 500 injured.
+It also caused ESPN, which broadcasts Monday night games, to reverse its plans and show the national anthem on television before the game.

-ESPN shows the anthem on rare occasions, such as the season's first Monday night game, which fell on the anniversary of the Sept.
+ESPN shows the anthem on rare occasions, such as the season’s first Monday night game, which fell on the anniversary of the Sept.
 11 terrorist attacks.
-But it also aired the anthem before last week's Cowboys-Cardinals game following leaguewide protests among players.
+But after it aired the anthem before last week’s Cowboys-Cardinals game following league-wide protests among players, spurred on by the critical comments of President Trump, it had planned to skip its broadcast Monday night.